rdstach/biblechapters/readme.md

 # Chapther Check
-Check the existency of a bible chapter.
+A CLI that checked the existence of a bible chapter.

 ### Usage
 ```